vamsee33/ipam-test/docs/deployment/README.md

 az account set --subscription "Contoso IPAM Subscription"
 ```

-For additional information on authenticating with Azure CLI, refer to the documentation [here](https://learn.microsoft.com/cli/azure/authenticate-azure-cli)
+For additional information on authenticating with Azure CLI, refer to the [documentation](https://learn.microsoft.com/cli/azure/authenticate-azure-cli)

 ## Clone the Github Repo